ckenst/ReadingList/Readme.md

 #Chris's Recommended Reading List

-My first real rails application - a recommended reading list.
+My first real rails application - a recommended reading list on the subject of software engineering (testing).
+Built following the Rails For Zombies 2 [Soup to Bits](https://github.com/codeschool/RFZ2SoupToBits).

+Built to run on Heroku (which is different than the Soup to Bits example).
+Uses [Postgres](http://postgresguide.com/) for the database.

 ## Deploying to Heroku